1. Home

 My electric bill is $290/mo

-What To Consider If You Have Solar Panels and Want to Buy an Electric Vehicle
+What to Know if You Have Solar Panels and Want to Buy an EV

-If you already have solar panels installed on your home, you probably understand the relationship between your daily electricity generation and consumption.
-When considering the addition of an EV and electric vehicle chargers for home, you have to factor in the additional charging needs of the electric car you choose.
-You may need to add more solar panels to charge an EV, to offset the increased amount of electricity that your home will use if you want to avoid using extra electricity from the grid.
+If you have home solar panels, you probably understand the relationship between your daily electricity generation and consumption.
+When considering the addition of an EV, you have to factor in the additional charging needs of the vehicle.
+You may need to add more solar panels to charge an EV, to offset the increased amount of electricity your home will use if you want to avoid using extra electricity from the grid.

 The formulas outlined above can help you estimate how many solar panels you'll need to add to power your electric vehicle home charger, so you can then determine how much it will cost to have them installed.